ksalama/ucaip-labs/README.md

 4. Upload the exported model from Cloud Storage to Vertex AI as a Model.

 ## Model Deployment
-We use [Cloud Build](https://cloud.google.com/build) test and deploy the uploaded model to AI Plaform prediction.
+We use [Cloud Build](https://cloud.google.com/build) test and deploy the uploaded model to [Vertex AI Prediction](https://cloud.google.com/vertex-ai/docs/predictions/getting-predictions?hl=nn).
 The [03-model-deployment](03-model-deployment.ipynb) configures and executes the [build/model-deployment.yaml](build/model-deployment.yaml) file with the following steps:
 1. Creating an Vertex AI Endpoint.